Childhood and Education Journey of Tiger Woods in Timeline

 1995: Tiger Woods Defends U.S. Amateur Title

-In 1995, Tiger Woods successfully defended his U.S. Amateur title and received several accolades.
+In 1995, Tiger Woods defended his U.S. Amateur title and received several awards including Pac-10 Player of the Year.

-In 1996, Tiger Woods and his father Earl established the TGR Foundation, originally named the Tiger Woods Foundation, with the aim of promoting golf among inner-city children.
+In 1996, Tiger Woods and his father Earl established the Tiger Woods Foundation, initially named the Tiger Woods Foundation, to promote golf among inner-city children.

-In 1997, Woods and Arnold Palmer initiated a civil case against Bruce Matthews (owner of Gotta Have It Golf, Inc.) to stop the unauthorized sale of their images and alleged signatures in the memorabilia market.
-Matthews and associated parties counterclaimed that Woods and his company, ETW Corporation, committed several acts including breach of contract.
+In 1997, Tiger Woods and Arnold Palmer initiated a civil case against Bruce Matthews and others to stop the unauthorized sale of their images and signatures in the memorabilia market.

 1999: Tiger Woods Undergoes Laser Eye Surgery